Theater in the United States: Post World War II theater

-The postwar American theater audiences and box offices constantly diminished, due to the undeclared "offensive" of television and radio upon the classical, legitimate theater.
+The postwar American theater audiences and box offices diminished, due to the undeclared "offensive" of television and radio upon the classical, legitimate theater.
 According to James F. Reilly, executive director of the League of New York Theatres, between 1930 and 1951 the number of legitimate theaters in New York City dwindled from 68 to 30.
-Besides of that, the admissions tax, has been a burden on the theater since 1918.
-It was never relaxed ever since, and was doubled in 1943.
-Total seating capacity of thirty most renown legitimate theaters amounted 35,697 seats in 1951.
+Besides that, the admissions tax has been a burden on the theater since 1918.
+It was never relaxed, and was doubled in 1943.
+Total seating capacity of the thirty most renowned legitimate theaters amounted to 35,697 seats in 1951.
 Since 1937 in New York City alone, 14 former legitimate theaters with a normal seating capacity of 16,955, have been taken over for either radio broadcasts or television performances.

 In the late 1990s and 2000s, American theater began to borrow from cinema and operas.
 For instance, Julie Taymor, director of The Lion King directed Die Zauberflöte at the Metropolitan Opera.
 Also, Broadway musicals were developed around Disney's Mary Poppins, Tarzan, The Little Mermaid, and the one that started it all, Beauty and the Beast, which may have contributed to Times Square's revitalization in the 1990s.
 Also, Mel Brooks's The Producers and Young Frankenstein are based on his hit films.